-A student must successfully complete WKEXP 801, 802, and 803 and the final year of their academic program to graduate with the Cooperative Education (Work Experience) Program designation.
+A student must successfully completed WKEXP 801, 802, and 803 and the final year of their academic program to graduate with the Cooperative Education (Work Experience) Program designation.
 Students are not permitted to register in any academic courses during the period of work experience, but are considered to be full-time students at the University of Alberta for the periods in which they are enrolled in WKEXP courses.

-Student participation in the program is voluntary; however, it is not possible to guarantee that all students wishing to participate will be able to do so, as participation is dependant on the availability of suitable work placements.
+Student participation in the program is voluntary; however, it is not possible to guarantee that all students wishing to participate are able to do so, as participation is dependant on the availability of suitable work placements.
 Participating Departments will make every effort to assist in finding suitable employment for those students wishing to take part in the program, but ultimately the responsibility for obtaining suitable employment rests with the student who wishes to participate.

-Students choosing to participate should also be aware that participation in the program may result in difficulties in selecting courses for their program, as participating Departments may not have the flexibility to offer desired courses in terms suitable to all students.
+Students choosing to participate should also be aware that participation in the program may result in difficulties in selecting courses for their program, as participating Departments may not have the flexibility to offered desired courses in terms suitable to all students.
+If particular courses in terms suitable to all students.
 If particular courses are required or strongly desired, students must plan work terms around the availability of such courses.